PelionIoT/nanostack-border-router/README.md

 #### Note on EMAC backhaul

-When `backhaul_driver` is set to `EMAC`, the border router will use the target's default network driver, as supplied by `NetworkInterface::get_default_instance`.
+When `backhaul_driver` is set to `EMAC`, the border router uses the target's default network driver, as supplied by `NetworkInterface::get_default_instance`.
 This must be EMAC-based, derived from EMACInterface.
 If it is the same driver that a default-constructed `EthernetInterface` would use, so in principle it should work on any board where `EthernetInterface` works.

-To use a different interface, change the setting of `target.default-network-interface-type` in `mbed_app.json` to point to a different interface type, or add an overriding definition of `NetworkInterface::get_default_instance` to the application - this will override any default supplied by the target board.
+To use a different interface, change the setting of `target.default-network-interface-type` in `mbed_app.json` to point to a different interface type, or add an overriding definition of `NetworkInterface::get_default_instance` to the application - this overrides any default supplied by the target board.

-To use Wi-Fi or other more complex EMAC drivers, necessary configuration parameters must be supplied, either via `mbed_app.json` or configuration in the `NetworkInterface::get_default_instance` override.
+To use Wi-Fi or other more complex EMAC drivers, necessary configuration parameters must be supplied, either using `mbed_app.json` or configuration in the `NetworkInterface::get_default_instance` override.
 Also, the driver must follow the guidelines of `EMACInterface` - the border router does not call the `EMACInterface`'s `connect` method, so the driver must work with only a `powerup` call to the `EMAC`.

 ### Switching the RF shield

 By default, the application uses an Atmel AT86RF233/212B RF driver.
 You can alternatively use any RF driver provided in the `drivers/` folder or link in your own driver.
 You can set the configuration for the RF driver in the `json` file.

-To select the Atmel radio shield, use the following:
+To select the Atmel radio shield, use:

 ```
         "radio-type":{